 Inside Prison Programs

-- Nonviolent Communication (NVC): Teaching tools for empathy, emotional literacy, and peaceful conflict resolution.
+- Nonviolent Communication (NVC) – Practical tools for empathy, emotional literacy, and resolving conflict peacefully.

 Community-Based Programs

-That’s what transformation looks like.
 Together, we can do even more.